 The British responded to a raid by the Ikhwan into Transjordan with a ground and air attack that killed all but 8 of 1,500 Ikhwan.
 Ibn Saud kept his cool and submitted to a British decision regarding borders.
 The British gave him a free hand in the Hejaz and the Nejd.
 In 1924-25, Ibn Saud and his Wahhabi warriors drove Sharif Hussein ibn Ali, the father of the Hashemite brothers in Iraq and Transjordan, from the holy cities of Mecca and Medina.
-With the end of the caliphate in Turkey, Hussein had wanted recognition as caliph of all Muslims, his family, the Hashemites claiming to be descendants of the Prophet Muhammad, But on January 8, 1926, it was ibn Saud who was proclaimed King of the Hejaz and Sultan of Nejd.
+After the caliphate was abolished in Turkey, Hussein proclaimed himself Caliph of all Muslims.
+He felt justified in this because his family, the Hashemites, claimed to be descendants of the Prophet Muhammad.
+But he was losing out in the competition for power.
+On January 8, 1926, ibn Saud was proclaimed King of the Hejaz and Sultan of Nejd.
 Hussein fled to Cyprus and then went to Transjordan where his son was king, and Saud ruled Medina and Mecca.

 The shrines in Mecca and Medina provided ibn Saud with a modest income.
 In 1926 he called a conference in Mecca, and delegations of Muslims from various areas of the Muslim world came.
 He introduced the delegates to his Wahhabi ulama.
 He charmed the delegates, and, thereafter, pilgrimages to Mecca became regular and grew in size.